pigeonflight/Recipe-Website-Tutorial/bottleRecipeDocs/tutorials/setting-up-dev-environment.rst

 - By now you should know how to set environment variables, how do you use the terminal (on UNIX or Windows) to display environment variables?

 - What do you think happens when you set the `http_proxy` environment variable.?

+- Notice the effect of introducing the templating system, the application is now broken up into .py files and .tpl templates.
+What are your thoughts regarding this approach, compared to what you may know from using PHP?

 .. _the new hotness: http://s3.pixane.com/pip_distribute.png
 .. _bottle starter app: http://dl.dropbox.com/u/1004432/bottle-app.zip